apancutt/cdk-sso-credential-provider-plugin/README.md

     aws sso login --profile YOUR_PROFILE_NAME
     ```

 2. Run your `cdk` commands as normal.
+You do not need to use the `--profile` option since the plugin
+   will retrieve credentials when required using the [inferred profile names](#profile-name-inference).

 ### Share Configuration With Stacks (Optional)